eduardbeutel/rapiddsl/README.md

 - template files directory structure is kept for the generated code
 - extra filters: first_upper, first_lower, const_case
 - now: current moment in time: {{now.strftime('%Y-%m-%d')}}
+- first level elements from definition files can be used in file names

 ## Dependencies